10 Best Tax Haven Countries in 2025

 UAE as a tax haven

-As one of the prime business hubs in the Middle East and North Africa (MENA) region and in the world, the United Arab Emirates (UAE) provides attractive investment incentives and tax policies to encourage business growth, including over 20 free zones in Dubai.
+As one of the prime business hubs in the Middle East and North Africa (MENA) region and in the world, the United Arab Emirates (UAE) offers attractive investment incentives and tax policies to encourage business growth, including over 20 free zones in Dubai.
+These free zones allow foreign investors and entrepreneurs full ownership of their businesses, with exemptions from corporate income taxes, import/export duties, and foreign exchange controls.

 The UAE Tax and Financial Overview